JetBrains/lincheck/docs/topics/testing-strategies.md

 ```

 To turn off the scenario minimization feature, add `minimizeFailedScenario(false)`
 to the `[Stress,ModelChecking]Options` configuration.
-It is easier to analyze
+We find it easier to analyze
-smaller scenarios, so minimization is enabled by default.
+smaller scenarios, so the minimization is enabled by default.

 ## Logging data structure states
 Another feature that is extremely useful for debugging is _state logging_.
 When analyzing an interleaving that leads to an error, you usually draw
 how the data structure changes on a sheet of paper, re-drawing the state
-after each two-three of events.
+after each event.
 To automize the procedure, you can provide
 a special method that returns a `String` representation of the data structure,
 so Lincheck prints the state representation after each event in the interleaving
 that modifies the data structure.
 The corresponding method should not take arguments